 Contact our Client Services Team on +44 (0)20 7269 1450 or email firstname.lastname@example.org

 - Size and focus of company

 - Size of teams

-- The rise of digital centres of excellence
+- The continuing importance of digital centres of excellence

-- Advantages and disadvantages of centers of excellence
+- Advantages and disadvantages of centres of excellence

 - Global, regional, local teams

 - Allocation of ecommerce resource